-Headquartered in Phoenix, Arizona, United States with corporate offices located in Ontario, Canada; Shanghai, China; and Hong Kong, PetSmart operates more than 1,670 pet stores and seven distribution centers in the United States, Canada and Puerto Rico, as well as more than 200 in-store PetSmart PetsHotel® dog and cat boarding facilities.
-We provide a broad range of competitively priced pet food and products as well as services such as dog training, pet grooming, pet boarding, PetSmart Doggie Day CampTM and pet adoption.
+Headquartered in Phoenix, Arizona, United States with a corporate office located in Burlington, Ontario, Canada; and sourcing offices located in Shanghai, China; and Hong Kong, PetSmart operates more than 1,680 pet stores and seven distribution centers in the United States, Canada and Puerto Rico, as well as more than 200 in-store PetSmart® PetsHotel® dog and cat boarding facilities.
+We provide a broad range of competitively priced pet food and products as well as services such as dog training, pet grooming, pet boarding, PetSmart® Doggie Day CampTM and pet adoption.
 PETM Canada Corporation is a wholly owned subsidiary of PetSmart LLC and operates PetSmart stores in Canada.